choiyhking/manual/how_to_create_kvm.md

 (If you don't need customization, just keep going by defualt options)
 1. Select `Install Ubuntu Server`

-There's an error on the first line of output.(but it doesn't matter. just a bug.)
+There's an error on the first line of output.(But it doesn't matter.
+Just a bug.)

 `EFI stub: ERROR: FIRMWARE BUG: kernel image not aligned on 64k boundary`